abdullahabduljabbarab/CLEARANCE/Docs/Design/ScenarioDesign.md

 Two audiences.
 An engineering reviewer can read this to see how the training layer sits on top of the systems architecture and how the incident-type enum maps to scenario-specific pass and fail states.
 A training-design reviewer can read this to see how each scenario is intentionally built to force a particular decision under time pressure, with predictable failure modes.

-For the runtime architecture behind the Scenario Runner see the Technical Architecture document.
-For the systems the scenarios drive see the Systems Design document.
+For the runtime architecture behind the Scenario Runner, see the [Technical Architecture document](/Docs/Design/TechnicalArchitecture.md).
+For the systems the scenarios drive, see the [Systems Design document](/Docs/Design/SystemsDesign.md).

 ## Scenario progression